Many questions remain in death of young Garner mom found in ditch

 The family of 24-year-old Faith Bevan is too emotional to talk about the tragedy publicly at this time, but they say their focus is on learning how she died and taking care of her young daughter.

-Bevan's body was found in a ditch off Caddy Road around 10 a.m.
+Bevan's body was found in a ditch off Caddy Road about 10 a.m.
 Sunday by a neighbor who was headed to work.

 "It's an emergency.
 A lady is laying right in the ditch in my neighborhood," the 911 caller said.